List of Farm to Market Roads in Texas (2100–2199): FM 2100

+The southern segment, between US 90 and FM 1960, has long been considered one of the most dangerous roadways in the area.
+Construction began in 2019 to expand FM 2100 from South Diamondhead Boulevard in Crosby to FM 1960 from a two-lane undivided roadway to a four-lane divided one.
+Originally scheduled for completion in January 2021, the project was finished in March 2023.

+In 2016, TxDOT proposed widening FM 2100 from two lanes to four from the intersection with FM 1960 to the northern terminus.
+The project was unfunded as of August 2018.

+In February 2023, TxDOT completed its environmental assessment regarding the northern extension of FM 2100, which is proposed to run from the current northern terminus via Huffman-Cleveland Road before turning to the northeast along a new right of way to an interchange with SH 99 (Grand Parkway) at Plum Grove Road, east of the toll road's junction with FM 1485.

 FM 2101

 Farm to Market Road 2101 (FM 2101) is located in Hunt County.

 The southern terminus of FM 2101 is at SH 34 northeast of Quinlan.
 From this location, the roadway travels to the east and briefly dips southward toward Lake Tawakoni before turning northward, roughly paralleling SH 34 for its entire length.
 The route enters the city of Greenville and ends at FM 1570 at the western edge of Majors Airport.

 The southern section of FM 2101 was designated on October 28, 1953, and ran approximately 4.0 mi from SH 34 along the northern shore of Lake Tawakoni.
 The route was extended northward, first to FM 1564 on September 27, 1960, and then to the current northern terminus at FM 1570 on May 7, 1970.